Bidhan Sarani

-Bidhan Sarani (formerly known as Cornwallis Street) is a principal north–south thoroughfare in north part of Kolkata, the capital of the Indian state of West Bengal.
+Bidhan Sarani (formerly known as Cornwallis Street) is a principal north–south thoroughfare in North Kolkata.
 It was named after the first Chief Minister of West Bengal, Bidhan Chandra Roy.
 The road starts from Shyambazar five-point crossing and extends up to MG Road crossing (Barna Parichay Market), after which the street continues as College Street towards the south.
-Bidhan Sarani encompasses the neighbourhoods of Shyambazar, Hatibagan (Aurobindo Sarani crossing), Hedua (Dani Ghosh Sarani/Abhedananda Road crossing), Shimla (Vivekananda Road crossing), Thanthania and College Street.
+Bidhan Sarani encompasses the neighbourhoods of Shyambazar, Hatibagan and College Street.

 History

 The three-mile long Maratha Ditch was excavated in 1742 as a protection against the marauding Maratha soldiers then foraging in the countryside but who never came.
 It was filled up in 1799 to build the Circular Road, that ran from Shyambazar, right around old Kolkata, covering the southern end of the Maidan.
 It was metalled in the early 19th century.
 Around the same time, the most important axial thoroughfare from south to north — Wood Street (portion renamed Dr. Martin Luther King Sarani), Wellesley Street (renamed Rafi Ahmed Kidwai Street), Wellington Street (renamed Nirmal Chandra Street), College Street and Cornwallis Street (renamed Bidhan Sarani) — was built by the Lottery Committee.

 The Hatibagan Bazar is located on Bidhan Sarani.
 The street market continues till Aurobindo Sarani crossing and has resulted in congestion of the area.